sgwrld-999/Laruso-CDP/README.md

-# Laruso-CDP: DL-Powered Car Dealership Platform 🚗
+# Laruso-CDP: Car Dealership Platform 🚗

 Laruso-CDP is an end-to-end, full-stack Car Dealership Platform built using the MERN stack.
 It provides a seamless experience for users to browse, buy, sell, and service both new and used cars.
-The platform integrates an DL-powered recommendation system for personalised car suggestions and features a real-time admin dashboard for efficient inventory and request management.
+The platform integrates a powered recommendation system for personalised car suggestions and features a real-time admin dashboard for efficient inventory and request management.

 ---